Why I went from VP Engineering to hands-on builder

 The trajectory everyone follows

-I followed it for 12 years.
+I followed that path for 12 years.

 The formative years (2013-2018) laid the foundation.
 At EDF (2013-2014), internship turned into first real deployment: MVP in a nuclear power plant.
 You learn rigor fast when mistakes have consequences.
 At Aussiito (2014-2017), I built my first team from 0 to 10 people.
 Migrating 1M+ lines of legacy PHP to Symfony + Angular while keeping the business running taught me more about people management than any book.
 The hardest part wasn’t the code; it was recruiting without headhunters.
 I learned to spot talent in interviews, not on CVs.
 80% of my best hires came from unconventional profiles.